Alexandra M. Freed, Esq.

 Her experience and knowledge of the subtleties in family law allows her to craft individualized and creative solutions to the numerous issues that may arise during a divorce.
 She takes a reasonable approach to resolving disputes and keeps clients involved throughout the divorce process.
 She also appreciates that circumstances often change during a case and will counsel clients when strategies and positions should be re-evaluated.

 Alexandra’s practice is devoted exclusively to family law and she appears regularly before the Family Part in Mercer, Somerset, Hunterdon, Middlesex, and Burlington counties.
 She has courtroom experience in the Family Part addressing a wide variety of issues related to enforcement of existing court orders, modification and termination of alimony and child support obligations, emancipation, college contribution, jurisdiction, pendente lite support and final restraining orders.
 Alexandra has also successfully represented clients in the New Jersey Appellate Division on issues related to the modification of alimony and child support, emancipation, establishing college contribution obligations, and counsel fees.

-Alexandra is admitted to the bar in the State of New Jersey, the United States District Court of New Jersey and the Commonwealth of Pennsylvania.
+Alexandra is admitted to the bar in the State of New Jersey and the United States District Court of New Jersey.